This article is Medically Approved ✓ by Dr. Edward Salko

 · Muscle weakness

 According to the National Institutes of Health, the recommended daily intake of dietary vitamin D is between 400 to 800 IU or 10 to 20 micrograms.
-This depends on your age, with 15 micrograms as the average suggested consumption.
+It depends on your age, with 15 micrograms the average suggested consumption.

-While vitamin D supplements help out with the deficiency, it is still advisable to include vitamin-D rich foods in your diet.
+While vitamin D supplements help with deficiency, it’s advisable to include foods high in vitamin D in your diet.
+These are some foods that are high in vitamin D:

 1. Fatty Fish

-A great source of vitamin D is fatty fish with about 200 to 500 IU of vitamin D.
+A great source of vitamin D is fatty fish, which has about 200 to 500 IU of the vitamin.

-Salmon notably has a higher vitamin D concentration with 526 IU making it an ideal meal for vitamin D deficiency.
+Salmon notably has a higher vitamin D concentration, around 526 IU, making it an ideal meal for vitamin D deficiency.
 Other fatty fish include tuna, herring, and sardines.

 2. Cod Liver Oil